 With the influx of world-class talent and the groundswell of British talent, Rev Pro was and continues to stake a claim as THE place to work for in the UK.

 2015 comes rolling around and Rev Pro teamed with the WWE to host a WWE Cruiserweight Classic qualifying match.
-Huge news which allowed Rev Pro programming onto the WWE Network, shining an even bigger light onto their work.
+Huge news that allowed Rev Pro programming onto the WWE Network, shining an even bigger light onto their work.

 Going from strength to strength Rev Pro announced in 2016 that they would be following WWE’s lead and released their own streaming service, RPW OnDemand, giving fans from all over the world the opportunity to see one of the world’s best-kept secrets in pro wrestling.